Excessive force lawsuit filed after Virginia man's death

 Ralph Ennis died in hospice care in April, nearly two weeks after being injured during the traffic stop.
 Virginia State Police launched an investigation into the incident earlier this year.

 The sheriff’s office has previously said deputies began following Ralph Ennis early on April 2 after he was observed speeding and driving erratically.
-After initially failing to stop during a chase that covered nearly 4 miles (6 kilometers), Ennis drove and parked his truck at a convenience store near Front Royal, according to the sheriff's office.
+After initially failing to stop during a chase that covered nearly 4 miles, Ennis drove and parked his truck at a convenience store near Front Royal, according to the sheriff's office.

 The complaint, which says Ralph Ennis suffered from dementia and cites body camera footage of the incident, says the deputies used excessive force against him when they slammed him face-first into his vehicle and then tackled him to the ground after he was already restrained.
 That caused a traumatic and ultimately fatal brain injury, the complaint says.